CaleebButh/CaleebButh/README.md

 ### Hello!
 My name is caleb!
 Im currently a CS student studying at southern new hampshire university online.
-Im currently creating a discord bot for general use in one of my discord servers, and a portfolio website to display my progress as a developer.
+Im currently creating a portfolio website to display my progress as a developer.
 A couple of my hobbies, (Aside from coding), include hiking, mountain biking, and gaming.